Dantts/Ignite-Shop/README.md

 # Run project

 Basically to run the project, you just need to use the command `npm install` or `yarn to install` to install the project dependencies.
-With the dependencies installed, you just need to run `npm run dev` or `yarn dev` to start the project in the development environment and run `npm run server` or `yarn server` to start the local backend server to list the movies.
+With the dependencies installed, you just need to run `npm run start` or `yarn start` to start the project in the development environment and run `npm run server` or `yarn server` to start the local backend server to list the movies.

 **To install the project dependencies is necessary to know which package manager is installed on your computer.